getsentry/sentry-docs/src/collections/_documentation/workflow/releases/release-automation/jenkins/index.md

     **Notes**:

-    - If you not deploying a JavaScript project, omit the `upload-sourcemaps` line.
+    - If you're not deploying a JavaScript project, omit the `upload-sourcemaps` line.
     - If you can't install a repository integration, omit the `set-commits` line.
     - `sentry-cli releases propose-version` defaults to the commit SHA of the commit being deployed.
 To set this to a different version, modify `SENTRY_RELEASE` to the preferred version.